 EVENT DATE: Mar 18, 2018

-Supplied photo credits: Dwayne A. Taylor Photography - 2017 Fundraiser Showcase, Uri Nevo - Illuminations Dance Company, David LaBianca - Meghan Daly and Darial Sneed - Dance Works 2015 Fundraiser Showcase
+Supplied photo courtesy Dwayne A. Taylor Photography - Dance Works 2017-18 Fundraiser Showcase, Uri Nevo - Illuminations Dance Company, David LaBianca - Meghan Daly and Darial Sneed - Dance Works 2015 Fundraiser Showcase